cherkavi/cheat-sheet/ai-tools.md

 ```

 ### [anythingLLM](https://docs.anythingllm.com/installation-desktop/linux#install-using-the-installer-script)
-> get local LLMs, RAG, and Agents with little to zero configuration and full privacy
+> get local LLMs, RAG and Agents with little to zero configuration and full privacy
 ```sh
 # Download the installer script to wherever you want to run it from
 curl -fsSL https://cdn.anythingllm.com/latest/installer.sh -o installer.sh